EdGeneva/FInCode/README.md

 # FInCode
-My FinCode for Publc
+My FinCode for Publc.
-feel free to disseminate
+Feel free to disseminate.